casualshammy/prosody/README.md

 ## Running the Server
 ### Preparation
 You will need:
-- A computer with an external IP address capable of running Docker images for linux/amd64.
+- A computer with an external IP address capable of running Docker images for `linux/amd64` or `linux/arm64`.
 - DNS setup.
 Suppose you want your XMPP server to be hosted on the domain `example.com`; then the following domains must point (A or AAAA record) to the external IP address:
    - `example.com`
    - `upload.example.com`